nataliecorto/Modeling-Clinical-Trial-Attrition---Neuropsychiatric-Trials/README.md

-# Modeling-Clinical-Trial-Attrition---Neuropsychiatric-Trials
+# modelingClinicalTrialAttrition_NeuropsychiatricTrials
-SQL script to pull depression studies from the Aggregate Analysis of Clinicaltrials.gov (AACT)
+SQL script to pull neuropsychiatric trials / Python to clean and model data from the Aggregate Analysis of Clinicaltrials.gov (AACT)